sebelga/promised-hooks/README.md

 	static otherMethod() { ... }
 }

+hooks.wrap(User);

 User.post('save', postMiddleware1);
 User.post('save', postMiddleware2);

 function postMiddleware1(data) {
     // data is the resolved value from the original promised method.

-    // do some async stuff
+    // do some async stuff ...
-    // ....

     // then simply return a resolve
     return Promise.resolve();

-    // or override the response
-    return Promise.resolve({ __override: 'my new response' });
+    // If needed, you can override the response return Promise.resolve({ __override: 'my new response' });
 }